brikis98/yevgeniy-brikman-homepage/_posts/2019-09-17-the-divide.md

 3. Hickel then moves on to rates of hunger, which do seem to be on the rise.

 - One powerful idea is that hunger is not a problem of lack, but of distribution.
 Globally, we produce more than enough food to feed every single person, and yet, billions of people around the world go hungry every single day.
 - Hickel claims that many poor countries were forced to switch from a happy, peaceful, natural agrarian or hunter gather lifestyle to a the misery of wage labor.
 To be honest, I don't buy the "happy peaceful native living an easy life of plenty" narrative.
 There is ample evidence of incredibly short life spans, high child mortality, and massive violence in such societies.
-Moreover, earlier political and economic systems could be just as brutal, if not more, as anything we have today‚Äîe.g., Hickel romanticizes Feudalism in one part of the book, which seems absurd.
+Moreover, earlier political and economic systems could be just as brutal, if not more, as anything we have today—e.g., Hickel romanticizes Feudalism in one part of the book, which seems absurd.

 4. The book then shifts to the history of the global economy, laying out how the rich countries became rich and the poor countries became poor.

 - Hickel goes over colonialism, imperialism, slavery, the role of the British in India and China, the Belgians in Africa, American interference (and coups) in South America, and much more.
 - This is one of the more compelling parts of the book, as this is all well known history, and it would be absurd to pretend that it doesn't have a massive impact on how the world is structured today.
-- However, it's also worth mentioning that Hickel covers a massive amount of global history in a short time span‚Äîa bit like "Guns, Germs, and Steel" condensed into a chapter or two‚Äîso he tends to gloss over a lot of details.
+- However, it's also worth mentioning that Hickel covers a massive amount of global history in a short time span—a bit like "Guns, Germs, and Steel" condensed into a chapter or two—so he tends to gloss over a lot of details.

 5. Hickel also discusses more modern economic institutions and practices, almost all of which was new to me.